ESSS/jobs_done10/README.md

 #### Upgrading dependencies

-We use [pip-tools](https://pypi.org/project/pip-tools) to pin versions, follow the instructions in the docs to add new libraries or update existing versions.
+We use [pip-tools](https://pypi.org/project/pip-tools) to pin versions, follow the instructions in the docs to add new libraries or update existing versions, adding `--extra dev` to include development dependencies.

 ## Server ##